shoes/shoes4/README.md

 Shoes 4 : the next version of Shoes

-## Pre-alpha
+## Preview Version

 Hi there, thanks for checking by!
-Shoes 4 is still pre-alpha software.
-It currently supports almost all of the shoes DSL, but there are still some spots where you might get surprising results.
+Shoes 4 is in the preview stage.
+It currently supports almost all of the shoes DSL, but there are still some unsupported spots and [known issues](https://github.com/shoes/shoes4/issues).
+We are now regularly releasing updated preview versions to [rubygems](http://rubygems.org/gems/shoes/versions/), for easy installation.
 If you're not too adventurous just yet you can still use the [old shoes](https://github.com/shoes/shoes)!

-There is a first [preview release](https://rubygems.org/gems/shoes/versions/4.0.0.pre1) now :)

 ## Installing Shoes 4